open-telemetry/oteps/0010-global-init.md

 What other options should be passed to the explicit global initializer?

-Is there a public test for "is the SDK a no-op"?
+Is there a public test for "is the SDK installed; is it a no-op"?